Bellingham, Washington: Beer

 Craft beer is a major emerging industry in Bellingham.
-There are now 14 breweries within Bellingham city limits and three additional breweries in Whatcom County.
-In 2018, these breweries combined won 46 medals at seven national and international brewery competitions.
+As of 2020, there are at least 15 breweries within Bellingham city limits and three additional breweries in greater Whatcom County.
+In 2022, these breweries combined won 23 medals at seven national and international brewery competitions.

+Most of Bellingham's breweries are located within a couple miles of each other in the downtown core.
+Some are in very close proximity.

 Downtown

 The Bellingham Farmers Market is open on Saturdays from early April to late December.
 Originally opened in 1993, the Farmers Market now features more than 50 vendors, music and community events.
 The association also operates a weekly Wednesday market in nearby Fairhaven.

 Wednesday nights in the summer see Downtown Sounds, a family-friendly concert series featuring food booths and a beer garden with local breweries held on Bay Street.

 From May to September, the Downtown Bellingham Partnership runs the Commercial Street Night Market, with local food, artisan vendors, live music and performances.

 Local attractions

 The Whatcom Museum of History and Art sponsors exhibits of painting, sculpture, local history, and is an active participant in the city's monthly Gallery Walks which are pedestrian tours of the historic buildings of the city, offering history and art lessons for local schools and adult groups, and historic cruises on Bellingham Bay.

-The Bellingham Railway Museum has educational displays on the history of railroading in Whatcom County, as well as model trains and a freight-train simulator.

 The SPARK Museum of Electrical Invention, formerly known as the American Museum of Radio and Electricity, has a collection of rare artifacts from 1580 into the 1950s, providing educational resources about the history of electronics and radio broadcasting.
-The AMRE also operates KMRE-LP 102.3 FM, a low-power FM radio station which broadcasts a number of old shows popular many decades ago, as well as programming of general interest to the community.
+The Spark Museum had founded KMRE FM KMRE-LP 102.3 FM, a low-power FM radio station which broadcast a number of old shows popular many decades ago, as well as programming of general interest to the community.
+KMRE was housed at the museum in the beginning, but moved to The Bellingham National Bank Building, a few blocks from the museum because they needed more space.
+The station's license was cancelled on June 20, 2023.

-Mindport is a privately funded arts and science museum.
+Mindport was a privately funded arts and science museum until its closure in 2024.